 What is Yoga and Should I do Yoga?

 Is yoga for me?
-As a physiotherapist I often get asked should I do yoga.
+As a physiotherapist (based in Sligo) I often get asked should I do yoga.
 As a yoga teacher and a yoga enthusiast I think yoga is great for everybody and the growing scientific evidence is beginning to show this.
 It’s not just about stretching or fancy leggings, it is an ancient practice that is based on eastern philosophy and combines physical, mental and spiritual practice.